andreas-legath/teched2025-XP266/exercises/ex1/README.md

 10. Click on **Create**.

 You've successfully created your first CI/CD job with the Build stage and release enabled.
-Changes commited to your Github reposstiroy will be automatically picked up by your delivery pipeline.
-Howeveer, before transport request is received by _SAP Cloud Transport Mangement service_, you need to create your transport landscape in the following exercise.
+Changes committed to your GitHub repository will be automatically picked up by your delivery pipeline.
+However, before transport request is received by _SAP Cloud Transport Management service_, you need to create your transport landscape in the following exercise.

 ## Exercise 1.4 - Create Transport Landscape in SAP Cloud Transport Management Service